 Fort Providence is an idyllic, historic, easy-to-reach getaway – a blissful little town on the banks of the big Mackenzie.
 Here you'll find Canada's mightiest river, roaming herds of bison, and rich First Nations heritage, all within an easy drive of Yellowknife or Hay River.

-History is vivid here in Fort Providence.
-In the local Dene language, this community is called Zhahti Kųę – “the mission house” – after the mission, boarding school and orphanage that was founded here in the 1860s by Roman Catholic Oblates.
-A few years later, the Hudson Bay Company arrived, opening a trading post and bestowing it with the name “Fort Providence.”
-To this day, our stately old white-and-blue church is one of the most photographed historic buildings in the Northwest Territories.
+History is vivid in Fort Providence.
+In the local Dene language, this community is called Zhahti Kųę – "the mission house" – after the mission, boarding school and orphanage that was founded here in the 1860s by Roman Catholic Oblates.
+A few years later, the Hudson Bay Company arrived, opening a trading post and bestowing it with the name "Fort Providence."
+To this day, the stately old white-and-blue church is one of the most photographed historic buildings in the Northwest Territories.

-Our newest attraction is the Mackenzie River Bridge – the only bridge across the Mackenzie River, and the longest bridge in Northern Canada.
+The newest attraction is the Mackenzie River Bridge – the only bridge across the Mackenzie River, and the longest bridge in Northern Canada.
 Suspended more than 100 feet above the water, it provides idyllic views of the big river and the surrounding boreal woodlands.